major macro economic indicators

-- Resumption of support by financial donors (previously suspended due to corruption)
+- Resumption of support by financial donors (suspended for some time due to corruption)

-- Member of the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA)
+- Member of Southern African Development Community (SADC) and Common Market for Eastern and Southern Africa (COMESA)

 - Economy dominated by agriculture, vulnerable to weather conditions; highly affected by climate change

-- Infrastructure shortcomings (water, energy, transport, education, health) and weak business environment
+- Deficient infrastructure (water, energy, transportation, education, health) and weak business environment

-- Widespread corruption (120/180 according to Transparency International's Corruption Perception Index)
+- Widespread corruption (129/180 according to Transparency International's Corruption Perceptions Index)